Showing posts with label walk. Show all posts

 We saw the Shops and Canal Place with Mardi Gras statues in front.

-Dr. John's statue in front of "The Shops and Canal Place"
+Dr. John's statue in front of "The Shops and Canal Place."

 We headed back to the hotel.

-Day 3:
+Day 3: Thursday, April 27,

 We walked to Cafe Biegnite, where we both ordered Beignets.
 (A square of fried dough eaten hot and sprinkled with powdered Sugar).
-They come with 3 Beignets and mine was drizzled with Chocolate.
+They come with 3 Beignets, and mine was drizzled with Chocolate.

 Beignets with Chocolate

-There were a lot of people taking the trolleys today.
+Many people were taking the trolleys today.

-We got off the trolley and walked along St. Charles Street looking at old homes.
+We got off the trolley and walked along St. Charles Street, looking at old homes.

 Historic Home on St Charles St